ajroach42/ajroach42.github.io/_posts/2023-10-13-producing-and-archiving-media.md

 - [Sign up for my newsletter](https://tinyletter.com/ajroach42)
 - Read [the zine I wrote about the need for community media (for free](https://communitymedia.network)!)
 - Play New Ellijay Television in your business, to your customers (this doesn't make as much sense if you're not in Ellijay, but I'd still appreciate it.)
+- Listen to [mountaintown raido](https://mountaintown.fm), and encourage your friends to do the same.
 - Tell your friends about one of the things we're producing.

 For money, you can: